 Greater than 90% dimer form as determined by SDS-PAGE under non-reducing condition

 Protein Construct

-ACVR2A dimer protein contains an ACVR2A extracellular domain (UniProt# P27037) fused with a proprietary cis-dimer motif followed by a His tag at the C-terminus.
+ACVR2A dimer protein contains an ACVR2A extracellular domain (UniProt# P27038) fused with a proprietary cis-dimer motif followed by a tandem His-Avi tag at the C-terminus.
 Expressed in HEK293T cell line.

 SDS-Page Molecular Weight